Ankit-Developer143/Check-Avtaar/README.md

 # Check-Avtaar

-## This is totally build upon javascript,html and css
+## This is totally build upon javascript
 # Enter Your Name And See The Magic

 ![avtaar](https://user-images.githubusercontent.com/59916393/94992832-3794a600-05aa-11eb-9082-c5011404f60e.JPG)